aaronshaver/youtube-subscriptions-sorted-by-activity-date/README.md

 # youtube-subscriptions-sorted-by-activity-date

-Displays a list of YouTube channels you subscribe to in order of least to most recent video uploaded
+Displays a list of YouTube channels you subscribe to in order of when they last uploaded a video

 ## How to run